Elizabeth-dov/project_2/READMY.md

 ## Overview

 This project is a comprehensive tea store website showcasing a wide selection of high-quality teas from around the world.
-It features collections of various tea types, client testimonials, a tea blog, and detailed information about the store's values and services.
+It features collections of various tea types, client testimonials, a tea blog, and detailed information about the store's values and services.The website was designed and built using modern web technologies, including HTML, CSS and JavaScript, which allowed for a responsive and aesthetic appearance and dynamic functionality.

 ## Technologies Used